-Garfield, Kansas, in Pawnee County, was first called Camp Criley when it was founded in 1872.
-A supply station for workmen building the Atchison, Topeka & Santa Fe Railroad, it was named for Captain J.D.
+Garfield was first called Camp Criley when it was founded in 1872.
+A supply station for workmen building the Atchison, Topeka & Santa Fe Railroad, the town was named after Captain J.D.
 Criley, the construction superintendent.

 Soon, numerous Ohio emigrants came to the area, taking up some 30 residences.
-When the town gained a post office on May 28, 1873, it was changed to Garfield, after then-congressman from their old district in Ohio and later President of the United States.
+When the town gained a post office on May 28, 1873, it was changed to Garfield, after then-congressman from their old district in Ohio and later President of the United States, James A. Garfield.
 After taking his name, James Garfield promised to give a bell to the first church built in the community.

 The Garfield Town Company officially platted the town in December 1873, and the Atchison, Topeka & Santa Fe Railroad Company located an experimental forestry garden here.
 It extended across Big Coon Creek and included trees of many varieties.